-Local authorities have sought and secured developer contributions for local physical and social infrastructure through Section 106 (and other provisions) of the various Planning Acts.
-Strict regulations have controlled these contributions in order that they are reasonable and proportionate to the development, and in principle are necessary for the development to be acceptable in planning terms.
+1.128 Local authorities have sought and secured developer contributions for local physical and social infrastructure through Section 106 (and other provisions) of the various Planning Acts.
+Strict regulations have controlled these contributions in order that they

-The Community Infrastructure Levy (CIL) introduced in 2010 allows local authorities to charge a tariff, at a locally set rate, on many types of new development.
+- 1.129 The Community Infrastructure Levy (CIL) introduced in 2010 allows local authorities to charge a tariff, at a locally set rate, on many types of new development.
 The money can then be used to pay for a wide range of community infrastructure that is required as a result of development.
 This can include indoor sports facilities as an INTERGAL PART of community infrastructure.
-The council is finalising a policy for CIL and Sport England are a consultee in this process.

-It is understood that CIL money does not need to be used for providing infrastructure on the geographical site it is collected from.
-The relationship between a site's infrastructure requirements and level of contributions made is broken although any infrastructure which is directly required as a result of a development can continue to be sought through Section 106 (Town and Country Planning Act 1990). \$106 obligations will therefore remain alongside CIL but will be restricted to that infrastructure required to directly mitigate the impact of a proposal.
+The council is finalising a policy for CIL and Sport England are a consultee in this process. - 1.130 It is understood that CIL money does not need to be used for providing infrastructure on the geographical site it is collected from.
+The relationship between a site's infrastructure requirements and level of contributions made is broken although any infrastructure which is directly required as a result of a development can continue to be sought through Section 106. \$106 obligations will therefore remain alongside CIL but will be restricted to that infrastructure required to directly mitigate the impact of a proposal.
 CIL is for strategic infrastructure, \$106 will still apply to onsite provision (such as recreation and sport) and to offsite provision that is to meet the requirements of that development (i.e. non -strategic) subject to the pooling limitations.

-The two elements of provision could be treated as follows:
+1.131 The two elements of provision could be treated as follows:

-- Provision of facilities necessary to meet the needs of the new housing, or enhancement of existing facilities nearby (which can be achieved by \$106 commuted payments and possibly CIL for larger schemes) - Provision of significant enhanced facilities which serve major new housing developments or stand alone strategic schemes or both (CIL).

-The Chesterfield assessment of need has not identified the need for new provision of swimming pools or sports halls.
-This is based on the assessed demand in 2013 and the projected demand up to 2028 based on population growth, aging of the core resident population and the committed new housing development.

-The evidence base has identified the need to enhance_existing sports halls over time and the most beneficial way to do this is to invest in the current stock over the plan period.
-This is based on the stock is modern (now) and the scale of provision and location does meet the needs of Chesterfield residents.

-It is reasonable and proportionate to secure developers contributions to meet the cost of facility enhancements based on residents of new housing will make use of the existing indoor stock of facilities.
-Furthermore it is both sports and cost effective to invest in the existing facility locations given the needs assessment has identified that across the borough the existing sites provide excellent accessibility by the three travel modes of car (predominate) public transport and walking.

-So the evidence case is that developer's contributions should contribute to enhancement of the existing stock based on where the housing allocations and developments will take place and the catchment area of an existing facility including this new housing area.
+- Provision of facilities necessary to meet the needs of the new housing, or enhancement of existing facilities nearby (which can be achieved by \$106 commuted payments and possibly CIL for larger schemes) - Provision of significant enhanced facilities which serve major new housing developments or stand alone strategic schemes or both (CIL). - 1.132 The Chesterfield assessment of need has not identified the need for new provision of swimming pools or sports halls.
+This is based on the assessed demand in 2013 and the projected demand up to 2028 based on population growth, aging of the core resident population and the committed new housing development. - 1.133 The evidence base has identified the need to enhance_existing sports halls over time and the most beneficial way to do this is to invest in the current stock over the plan period.
+This is based on the stock is modern (now) and the scale of provision and location does meet the needs of Chesterfield residents. - 1.134 It is reasonable and proportionate to secure developers contributions to meet the cost of facility enhancements based on residents of new housing will make use of the existing indoor stock of facilities.
+Furthermore it is both sports and cost effective to invest in the existing facility locations given the needs assessment has identified that across the borough the existing sites provide excellent accessibility by the three travel modes of car (predominate) public transport and walking. - 1.135 The evidence position is that developer's contributions can contribute to enhancement of the existing stock based on where the housing allocations and developments will take place and the catchment area of an existing facility including this new housing area.
 Any investment should also be based on a sound sustainable business case addressing both participation and health impact linked with balanced affordability.